Dare Bioscience Inc. [DARE] is 49.25% higher this YTD. Is it still time to buy?

-Dare Bioscience Inc. [NASDAQ: DARE] stock went on an upward path that rose over 11.11% on Tuesday, amounting to a one-week price increase of more than 9.89%.
+Dare Bioscience Inc. [NASDAQ: DARE] slipped around -0.1 points on Tuesday, while shares priced at $2.00 at the close of the session, down -4.76%.
 The company report on December 7, 2021 that Daré Announces FDA Approval of XACIATO™ (clindamycin phosphate) Vaginal Gel as a Treatment for Bacterial Vaginosis.

 Prescribing information supports positioning of XACIATO as a first line option for the treatment of bacterial vaginosis.